axelmotyka/adventcalendar/src/main/java/week02/README.md

         * without a race by _drivers last name_, _drivers first name_, _vehicles manufacturer_
         * after a race has happened by the competitors points
       * _toString()_ => the standing as String like '[Place] [Points] [Competitor]'
-  3. add useful unit tests
+  3. Add useful unit tests
-  4. visualize created classes with plantuml as class diagram, inclusive associations.
+  4. Visualize created classes with plantuml as class diagram, inclusive associations.